Overview

 Registration Steps

-1. You must register for this exam using the FCLE Registration Form to select your first choice and alternate choice from the available exam dates offered.
-There is no fee for this exam.
+1. You must register for this exam using the FCLE Registration Form to select from the available exam options.

-• Note Regarding Exam Accommodations: If you are registered with Student Accessibility Resources (SAR) and have approved testing accommodations (extended time, reduced distraction, etc.), complete the FCLE Registration Form.
-Please note a copy of your current semester's approved Accommodation Letter must be submitted to testing@uwf.edu, to be provided with a test date.
+• Note Regarding Exam Accommodations: If you are registered with Student Accessibility Resources (SAR) and have approved testing accommodations (extended time, reduced distraction, etc.), you must still complete the FCLE Registration Form.
+Please note that a copy of your current semester's approved Accommodation Letter must be submitted to testing@uwf.edu, five business days before your test date.

 The purpose of these sample test materials is to orient students to the nature of the test content and test questions on the FCLE.
 The sample questions and answers are not intended to demonstrate the length of the actual test.
 Student performance on the sample test should not be used as a predictor of performance on the actual test.